What do you do at SoundTrax?

 Yes – we have a team of experienced field engineers available on a half- or full-day basis, as well as a full complement of remote recording gear and microphones.

-We work closely with top local Spanish-language writers, translators and voice talent, and can handle a Spanish-language project from start to finish.
+We work closely with top local Spanish-language writers, translators and voice talent.
+That means we can handle a Spanish-language project from start to finish.
 French and other languages are available on request.

 Do you accept Credit Cards?